 Fig. 6.3: Setting an instance by using IAM user

-- 1) Create the IAM user and attach the IAM Policy to the role.

-You can create the IAM user in [Users] [Create New Users] of IAM Management Console

-- 2) Log on to the instance.

-- 3) Install Python.
+- Create the IAM user and attach the IAM Policy to the role.
+You can create the IAM user in [Users] [Create New Users] of IAM Management Console - 2) Log on to the instance. - 3) Install the AWS CLI.